Gentle, fast-absorbing 10% vitamin C that boosts radiance and layers smoothly under sunscreen and makeup.

 Bioderma Pigmentbio C-Concentrate

-- Good option for post-acne marks
+- More corrective feel for uneven tone and post-acne marks

 Buying Guide